Mobility Offer Allocations in Corporate Settings: Introduction

-\item[\bf Flexible booking and accounting system:] In order to accomodate all mobility demands, it is necessary to introduce an easy-to-use mobility booking system.
-This system must include the possibility to reserve pool cars but also should gain access to the alternative mobility offers (e.g., public transportation).
-Furthermore, the reservation mechanism of this system should not be limited to selecting individual cars.
-We foresee a flexible booking approach where travelers state their preferences and the best fitting mobility offers are assigned to the traveler, e.g., instead of booking one specific car, the user only books mobility with \emph{any} car of a chosen type, similar to car rental systems~(\cite{oliveira2017fleet}).
-The final assignment decision of the car is done via an automatic mobility offer matching system modeled as the \emph{Mobility Offer Allocation Problem}.
-The corresponding optimization models and solution techniques are presented in the core of this paper.
-Nevertheless, the booking system needs to incorporate also an accounting system where individual trips can be billed according to their context (e.g., business trips are accounted to the company while private trips are billed to the traveler).
+\item[\bf Flexible booking and accounting system:] \redtwo{Users} should be able to state preferences in an easy-to-use booking system. \redtwo{Reserving specific cars should be allowed} only if necessary.
+Suitable mobility offers are then assigned automatically.
+Additionally, the booking system needs to incorporate an accounting system where individual trips can be billed according to their context (e.g., business trips are accounted to the company while private trips are billed to the traveler).

-\item[\bf Key-less access:] To ease access to cars, we propose the integration of a key-less access solution.
-This means that each employee (or person with access rights) has access to an RFID chip card or an application on a mobile phone which allows access to the company's cars as well as starting and stopping the vehicle.
+\item[\bf Key-less access:] \redtwo{A key-less solution eases access to cars.} This means each user of the system should \redtwo{have a digital device to access and drive} company cars. \redtwo{This could be} an RFID chip card or an application on a mobile phone.

-\item[\bf Motivational strategies:] Appropriate motivational strategies should be applied in order to gain the needed mind shift.
-Studies have shown that users are hardly willing to waive amenities they are already used to~(\cite{gotz2011attraktivitat}).
-Beside economic incentives, motivational strategies can address, e.g., emotional factors of the relevant user groups.
-Therefore, results from behavioral economics~(\cite{metcalfe2012behavioural}) could be applied.
-This concerns not only future travelers, but also upper management, the accounting department of the company, or the fleet management division. \end{description}
+\item[\bf Motivational strategies:] Appropriate motivational strategies should be applied in order to achieve the needed mind shift.
+Studies have shown that users are hardly willing to waive amenities they are already used to~\cite{gotz2011attraktivitat}.
+Economic incentives and motivational strategies \redtwo{as proposed in} behavioral economics could be applied~\cite{metcalfe2012behavioural}.
+Not only future travelers \redtwo{need to be convinced}, but also upper management, the accounting department, or the fleet management division.